Sysformer: Safeguarding Frozen Large Language Models with Adaptive System Prompts: Results

 \subsection{Can Sysformer defend against sophisticated jailbreaking attacks?}

-Next, we study how well Sysformer can defend against sophisticated attacks that are specifically designed to jailbreak the LLM into complying with a harmful prompt.
-As noted in Section~\ref{sec:setup}, we create an evaluation set by applying $16$ different jailbreaking attack strategies to create a hard set of attack prompts for each harmful prompt in our test set.

-Figure~\ref{fig:boxplots_defense} compares the refusal rate for safe and harmful prompts of JailbreakBench along with the refusal rate over the set of jailbreaking prompts created by applying different attacks over the same harmful prompts.
-We find that Sysformer (denoted as Ours) fails to generalize to these jailbreaking attacks as the refusal rate (denoted through a boxplot) remains similar to the baselines when the method is only trained using the training set of harmful prompts in the dataset.
+Here, we study how well Sysformer can defend against sophisticated attacks that are specifically designed to jailbreak the LLM into complying with a harmful prompt.
+As noted in Section~\ref{sec:setup}, we create an evaluation set by applying $16$ different jailbreaking attack strategies.
+Figure~\ref{fig:boxplots_defense} compares the refusal rate for safe and harmful prompts of JailbreakBench, along with the refusal rate over the set of jailbreaking prompts created by applying different attacks over the same harmful prompts.
+Sysformer (denoted as Ours) fails to generalize to these jailbreaking attacks, as the refusal rate (denoted through a boxplot) remains similar to the baselines.
+This is expected since Sysformer has never encountered these sophisticated examples during training.

-\textbf{Trained with attack-augmented data.} Since Sysformer has never seen these sophisticated examples during training, the results are expected.
-To further supervise and inform the Sysformer of such examples of harm-inducing prompts, we augment the training set of harmful prompts with a few such attacking strategies.
-In particular, we only use 6 out of 16 attacks to augment the training set, which includes PAIR~\citep{chao2023jailbreaking}, one setting of PAP~\citep{zeng2024johnny}, distractors, style injection, refusal suppression~\citep{souly2024strongreject}, and one setting of GCG.
+Thus, we follow the existing literature~\citep{mazeika2024harmbench,zou2024circuitbreaker} and augment the training set of harmful prompts with a few such attacking strategies.
+In particular, we add examples of 6 out of 16 attacks to the training set (details are provided in Appendix~\ref{app:setup}).
 Figure~\ref{fig:boxplots_defense} shows that Syformer trained using attack-augmented data (denoted as Ours+JB) achieves remarkable gains in refusal rate for both natural and jailbreaking harmful prompts of the held-out test set while complying with most safe prompts.
-In particular, we find that in all cases except Phi-3.5-mini, we can learn to refuse almost all jailbreaking prompts even those that were not seen during training since the whole box is moved upwards near 1.
-For results on other data splits and attack splits, please refer to Appendix~\ref{app:exps}.
+In particular, we find that in all cases except Phi-3.5-mini, we can learn to refuse almost all jailbreaking prompts, even those that were not seen during training, since the whole box is moved upwards near 1.